ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 561 angle(Z,gravityMean)

 ##Variable Reduction from step 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 The run_analysis scrip only extracts the mean and standard deviation content in the original X_test and X_train datasets.
+The set of variables that were estimated from these signals are:

+mean(): Mean value
+std(): Standard deviation

 The list of variables is then reduces to the following 66 variables and location:
 1           tBodyAcc-mean()-X
 2           tBodyAcc-mean()-Y
 3           tBodyAcc-mean()-Z